Save money on gas purchases and earn rewards with a gas credit card.

 Whether you qualify for a gas credit card depends on which card you apply for.
 Some gas credit cards are easier to qualify for.

-You generally must be over age 18 to be approved for a gas credit card in the U.S. Federal law also requires that you have your own income before you can be approved for a credit card.
+You generally must be over age 18 to be approved for a gas credit card in the U.S. Federal law also requires that if you are under 21 that you have your own income before you can be approved for a credit card.
 If you don’t have a job or access to regular, reliable income, you’re not likely to qualify for a gas credit card.

-Some oil company gas credit cards are closed loop credit cards, meaning they can only be used at that specific gas station chain, and can’t be used at other merchants.
+Some oil company gas credit cards are close-loop credit cards, meaning they can only be used at that specific gas station chain, and can’t be used at other merchants.
 These credit cards are typically the easiest to qualify for.
-Even if you have bad credit or no credit, you have a better chance of qualifying for a closed loop gas credit card.
+Even if you have bad credit or no credit, you have a better chance of qualifying for a closed-loop gas credit card.
 This is a good way to start building or rebuilding your credit so you can qualify for better credit cards in the future.

 How to choose a gas credit card